vygr/ChrysaLisp/doc/FUNCTIONS.md

 C style string, followed by padding bytes, of at least a single byte, of the offset from the code section to the string start.

-## Low level Vtable, string, and atom creation, and calling/jumping
+## Low level Vtable, string, and calling/jumping

 You do not normally need to use these low level features, but higher level calling and binding operations do.
-These are the Lisp functions that create entries in the local Vtable, add strings to the local string pool, add atom references to the local atom pool etc. They de-duplicate and in special situations allow duplication where that is essential to create a class Vtable correctly.
+These are the Lisp functions that create entries in the local Vtable, add strings to the local string pool etc. They de-duplicate and in special situations allow duplication where that is essential to create a class Vtable correctly.

 ### fn-add-string

 Add a string to the string pool, if not already present, and return its unique index value.

-### fn-add-sym

-Add an atom string to the atom pool, if not already present, and return its unique index value.

 ### fn-add-path